How Effective is Online Learning for the Youngest Learners? Tips to Improve Success

 Of course, this may not always be easy due to the fact that many teachers now have larger student loads due to distance learning, but where feasible, it’s important to schedule one-on-one time with each child to help build that relationship he or she so badly needs.

 To maximize your time, conference with a student about a particular assignment, printable worksheet or lesson and focus on getting to know that student’s strengths and weaknesses.
 By carving out the time to spend individually with each student, kids will learn to trust you.
 This will build motivation over time, while giving you the information you need to best serve every student in the class.

 - Communicate clearly with parents to promote healthy school habits, such as study tips and keeping kids organized

 Plan to send parents a weekly update or email that lets them know what’s going on in class.
 Include a checklist of upcoming assignments to help keep students and families organized and on task.
 Furthermore, understand that parents are going through a tough time, too.
 Many are busy working from home or juggling childcare to make online learning work.
-Keep consistent with emails and include positive tips or tricks that parents could use to help their children as they navigate this strange era of online learning.
+Keep consistent with emails and include positive tips or tricks that parents could use to help their children as they navigate this strange era of online learning videos.

 - If possible, offer to sign out manipulatives or hands-on resources to students who need them the most

 Check with your school to see if hands-on tools, such as base ten blocks or counters, can be checked out to students at your campus.
 Even if this isn’t a possibility for all students, it may be possible for students who have special needs or circumstances.
 Communicate with your campus leaders to see what is possible; manipulatives may be labeled and bagged and signed out to parents according to your unique campus and district policies.